12 Helpdesk Metrics to Improve Customer Support

 4. Customer Satisfaction Score (CSAT)

-Customer Satisfaction Score (CSAT) is an essential help desk metric to determine if customers are happy with a product or service.
+Customer Satisfaction Score (CSAT) is an essential helpdesk metric to determine if customers are happy with a product or service.
 It’s usually measured by asking customers to rate their satisfaction on a scale, from 1 to 5.

 Businesses that track